mysociety/fixmystreet/index.md

 It was created in 2007 by [mySociety](http://www.mysociety.org/) for reporting problems to UK councils and has been copied around the world.

-We're working hard to make it easy to install and re-use in other countries and welcome questions about how it works
-[on our mailing list](https://secure.mysociety.org/admin/lists/mailman/listinfo/fixmystreet).
+We're working hard to make FixMyStreet Platform easy to install and re-use in other countries and welcome questions about how it works [on our mailing list](https://secure.mysociety.org/admin/lists/mailman/listinfo/fixmystreet).

-We've also got a [new blog](http://code.fixmystreet.com/) which over time will become a useful resource for people interested in installing or developing FixMyStreet.
+We've also got a [new blog](http://code.fixmystreet.com/) which over time will become a useful resource for people interested in installing or developing FixMyStreet Platform.

 Installation
 ------------